23-2-DSDN242/mddn242-parametric-design-daniel-gibbens/README.md

 For my alphabet design, each of my letters is created in lowercase using three lines and a custom rectangle function.
 The three lines are controlled by six x, y points using twelve parameters, while the rectangle function is controlled by six parameters.
 These parameters include the position (x, y), width, height, number of edges to draw, and the drawing order for those edges (either clockwise or counterclockwise).
 The rectangle function also draws a filled-in rectangle inside the edges.
 This rectangle is always drawn, but in most cases, it is used to fill an inner region of the letter, such as the inside of 'a' or 'p'.
 Additionally, each line/edge drawn features a shadow to the lower right.
 Finally, each letter is drawn over a fixed background of three rounded rectangles with an overlapping region.

-By utilising a combination of edges on the rectangle and three lines, my design is capable of recreating all the required letters and numbers.
+By utilising a combination of edges on the rectangle and three lines, my design is capable of recreating all the required letters and numbers in multiple ways.

 The nineteen parameters per letter: